 Stephen C. Norman practices primarily in the areas of corporate and commercial litigation.
 Steve has substantial experience in litigating corporate and commercial disputes in the Court of Chancery and the District Court of Delaware, including stockholder class and derivative actions, takeovers and various proceedings under the Delaware General Corporation Law.
 He frequently counsels stockholders, officers and directors, and Delaware corporations regarding various matters of Delaware corporate and partnership law.

-Highlighted in the current edition of Chambers USA as “smart, hard-working, and experienced,” Steve has served as a speaker on Delaware corporate law issues for a number of national and regional law firms as part of their internal continuing education programs.
+Steve has served as a speaker on Delaware corporate law issues for a number of national and regional law firms as part of their internal continuing education programs.
 He has also written in the areas of corporate and commercial litigation.

 A longtime participant in firm committees and management, Steve is the former practice leader of the firm’s Corporate Group and a former member of the Executive Committee.

 - Represents AmerisourceBergen Corp., the nation’s second-largest drug distributor, in ongoing litigation in numerous matters.